MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this policy setting, real-time protection is turned off.

-- If you either disable or do not configure this policy setting, real-time protection is turned on.
+- If you either disable or don't configure this policy setting, real-time protection is turned on.
 <!-- DisableRealtimeMonitoring-Description-End -->

 <!-- DisableRealtimeMonitoring-Editable-Begin -->